 Fort Bridger quickly became a regular stopping place for overland emigrants, and Bridger happily settled down with Cora, with whom he had three children.
 Bridger’s idyllic life did not last, though.
 Cora died, Indians killed one of his daughters, and a second wife died in childbirth.
 Bridger retreated to the mountains to trap and hunt after each of these tragedies, often living for a time with Indians.
 In 1850, he married the daughter of a Shoshoni chief, and thereafter he and his bride-whom he called Mary-divided their time between summers at Fort Bridger and winters with the Shoshoni.

-In 1853, Mormons, resenting the competition from Bridger's fort, tried to arrest him as an outlaw.
-He escaped into the mountains with Mary and his children, but a band of Mormons burnt and gutted the fort, destroying all his supplies.
-Concerned for his family's safety, Bridger bought a farm near Westport, Missouri, where he left Mary and the children during all of his subsequent western journeys.
+In 1853, members of the LDS church, resenting the competition from Bridger’s fort, tried to arrest him as an outlaw.
+He escaped into the mountains with Mary and his children, but a band of Latter-day Saints burnt and gutted the fort, destroying all his supplies.
+Concerned for his family’s safety, Bridger bought a farm near Westport, Missouri, where he left Mary and the children during all of his subsequent western journeys.
 He sold Fort Bridger in 1858, and spent the next decade working as a guide and an army scout in the early Indian wars.

-By 1868, Bridger's eyesight was failing, and he increasingly suffered from rheumatism.
-He retired to his Westport farm, where he cared for his apple trees and no doubt fondly recalled the rugged western mountains he had known so well.
-He died at the age of 76 on July 17, 1881.
+By 1868, Bridger’s eyesight was failing, and he increasingly suffered from rheumatism.
+He retired to his Westport farm, where he cared for his apple trees.
+He died at the age of 77 on July 17, 1881.